 The definitive guide to the Kardashian family tree

-With so many family members, it truly can be hard to keep up with the Kardashian clan
+With so many family members, it can be hard to keep up with the Kardashian clan

-It’s only been ten months since the long-running TV series Keeping Up with the Kardashians announced it was ending after 14 years - but now the Kardashians are back.
+It’s only been 10 months since the long-running TV series Keeping Up with the Kardashians announced it was ending after 14 years - but now the Kardashians are back.

-A re-packaged version of the old show, The Kardashians, is launching on Hulu on April 14.
+A re-packaged version of the old show, The Kardashians, launched on Hulu (or Disney+ in the UK) on April 14.

+The new show follows sisters Kim Kardashian, Khloe Kardashian, Kourtney Kardashian, Kylie Jenner, Kendall Jenner and their mum, Kris Jenner, as they each run their empires and spend time together as a family.

-With so many family members, it truly can be hard to keep up with the Kardashian clan.
+Yet, with so many family members, it can be hard to keep up with the Kardashian clan.

 As they’re set to return to our screens once again, here’s a rundown of the their family tree and who’s who.